Collecting Rural England

 Changes to this gallery

-It is five years since we redisplayed our galleries under the banner of “Our Country Lives.”
-In the meantime we have continued to acquire material and now have an important collection of toy farm vehicles donated by collector, Peter Wade Martins.
-We have plans to display these colourful and engaging objects in the gallery which is currently ‘Collecting Rural England’.
-Over the coming weeks we shall be removing material currently on display and making the space ready for new cases to show the farm toys collection.
-There may be some temporary disruption to the gallery from the week commencing 20th February.
-If you are making a visit to see material currently on display in the Collecting Rural England gallery, do get in touch (merl@reading.ac.uk)
+It is six years since we redisplayed our galleries under the banner of “Our Country Lives.”
+In the meantime, we have continued to acquire material and now have an important collection of toy farm vehicles donated by collector, Peter Wade Martins.
+Over the last six months, a new display of these colourful and engaging objects has been created in the gallery which is was originally ‘Collecting Rural England’.
+Now almost complete, you can find out more about the new gallery at ‘Model Farming‘

 Explore our beginnings and step into a country SHOW